 Ask the Experts

 Do you have a question about radiation safety?
-Our 22 Ask the Experts (ATE) topic editors and more than 200 experts can help.
+Our 22 Ask the Experts (ATE) topic editors and nearly 300 experts can help.
 If you are a member of the public or the media, a health physicist, or a scientist in a related field, you can either find the answer to your question or you can submit your question.

 Nearly 12,000 questions have been submitted and personally answered by our experts.
 Many of these questions and answers are posted along with FAQs and information sheets under 28 different radiation safety categories.